Property Appreciation Calculator India (2026) – Forecast Future Worth

 Real estate remains the largest asset class for Indian households.
 However, most people view property returns through an emotional lens rather than a financial one.
 The Property Appreciation Calculator provides the hard data needed to assess whether your real estate investment is truly beating inflation and other asset classes like equity or gold.

 In 2026, the Indian real estate market is increasingly driven by infrastructure proximity.
-While the average national appreciation rate might hover around 6-7%, properties near new Metro lines, expressways, or IT corridors in cities like Bangalore, Hyderabad, and Pune are seeing double-digit growth.
-Understanding the **Compounding Power** of these growth rates is essential for high-net-worth planning.
+While the average national appreciation rate might hover around 6-7%, properties near new Metro lines or IT corridors are seeing growth higher than the average salary hike in those sectors.

 Factors Driving Appreciation

-• Connectivity: Proximity to transit hubs (airports, metros) can boost value by 15-20% within 2 years.
+• Connectivity: Proximity to airports or metro lines can boost value by 15-20%.

-• Social Infrastructure: The arrival of reputable schools and hospitals in a township improves demand and liquidity.
+• Social Infrastructure: The arrival of reputable schools and hospitals improves demand.

-• Zoning Changes: Re-classification from residential to commercial or increased FSI (Floor Space Index) leads to instant capital gains.
+• Zoning Changes: Re-classification from residential to commercial lead to instant gains.

-• Supply Scarcity: In fully developed areas like South Mumbai or South Delhi, limited supply ensures consistent appreciation even in sluggish markets.
+• Supply Scarcity: In fully developed areas, limited supply ensures consistent appreciation.

 Property vs. Equity Growth Comparison